danielfett/draft-dpop/main.md

 !---
 Figure: Example JWT content of a `DPoP` proof {#dpop-proof}

-Of the HTTP content in the request, only the HTTP method and URI are included in the DPoP JWT, and therefore only these 2 headers of the request are covered by the DPoP proof and its signature.
+DPOP JWT conveys only the HTTP method and the request target.
-The idea is sign just enough of the HTTP data to provide reasonable proof-of-possession with respect to the HTTP request.
-But that it be a minimal subset of the HTTP data so as to avoid the substantial difficulties inherent in attempting to normalize HTTP messages.
+This is to provide a reasonable correlation with the HTTP request.
-Nonetheless, DPoP proofs can be extended to contain other information of the HTTP request (see also (#request_integrity)).
+Nonetheless, DPoP proofs can be extended to contain other information related to the HTTP request (see also (#request_integrity)).

 ## Checking DPoP Proofs {#checking}

-To check if a string that was received as part of an HTTP Request is a valid DPoP proof, the receiving server MUST ensure that
+To validate a DPoP proof, the receiving server MUST ensure that

- 1. that there is not more than one `DPoP` header in the request,
+ 1. that there is not more than one `DPoP` HTTP request header field,
- 1. the string value of the header field is a well-formed JWT,
+ 1. the field value is a well-formed JWT,
  1. all required claims per (#DPoP-Proof-Syntax) are contained in the JWT,
- 1. the `typ` field in the header has the value `dpop+jwt`,
+ 1. the `typ` JOSE header parameter has the value `dpop+jwt`,
- 1. the algorithm in the header of the JWT indicates an asymmetric digital signature algorithm, is not `none`, is supported by the application, and is deemed secure,
+ 1. the `alg` JOSE header parameter indicates an asymmetric digital signature algorithm, is not `none`, is supported by the application, and is deemed secure,
- 1. the JWT signature verifies with the public key contained in the `jwk` header of the JWT,
+ 1. the JWT signature verifies with the public key contained in the `jwk` JOSE header parameter,
- 1. the `jwk` header of the JWT does not contain a private key,
+ 1. the `jwk` JOSE header parameter does not contain a private key,
- 1. the `htm` claim matches the HTTP method value of the HTTP request in which the JWT was received,
+ 1. the `htm` claim matches the HTTP method of the current request,
- 1. the `htu` claim matches the HTTPS URI value for the HTTP request in which the JWT was received, ignoring any query and fragment parts,
+ 1. the `htu` claim matches the current request target, ignoring any query and fragment parts, and that the URI scheme is `https://`
  1. if the server provided a nonce value to the client, the `nonce` claim matches the server-provided nonce value,
  1. the `iat` claim value is within an acceptable timeframe and,